pkerspe/terraform-provider-databasus/README.md

 ## Note

-This provider is still a DRAFT version.
-Use at your own risk.
+This provider is still in a rather new state, not all resources (e.g. full set of notifiers or storage types) are supported yet.
+Over time and on demand more resources will be added.

 ## Requirements